zxlhhyccc/bf-package-master/zxlhhyccc/natelol/luci-app-beardropper/README.md

 Config
 ---
-The config file path is: `/etc/config/beardropper`  and this is the CUI configuration format.
+The config file path is: `/etc/config/beardropper`  and this is the uci configuration format.

 Compile
 ---
+RECOMMENDED!!!! (推荐使用右边的feeds---->)You can use [natelol feeds][feeds]

+OR

 0. Go under `openwrt/`

 1. Make your own local feeds, say a folder `mkdir yourfeeds`